 I think everyone is coping with this situation in their own way: some learn to cook, some cook dishes they had as a kid, some learn to knit, others sing or make art.
 I keep doing what I always did – follow my passion while trying to keep my pastry studio alive and kicking.
 I don’t know what the future holds, but nor did I a few weeks back, right?!
 So I guess we will live and see.
 But until then, I want to share with you this amazing green pesto focaccia.
 It deserves a medal, I’m telling you!
 The dough is so soft, much like a pillow!
 And the flavor is really really good!

 I’ve tried various variations so far, one with spinach and garlic, another one with wild garlic and walnuts pesto and it has impressed me every single time.
 Next time I am doing a red pesto one, topped with plenty of parmesan!
+And for an energy boost, the recommended caffeine pills, especially during those hard days at work when energy is low, but the need for stamina is high.

 - 500 g durum wheat flour